BarnabasSzabolcs/pyquasargui/docs/index.md

 # QuasarGUI

-Quasargui is a programmer-friendly package for making modern desktop apps in Python.
+Quasargui ports Quasar to make modern GUI apps in Python.

-Some reasons you might want to use QuasarGUI:
+You may want to use QuasarGUI because

-1. It is built on a stable front-end framework, [Quasar](https://quasar.dev).
+1. it uses a stable framework, [Quasar](https://quasar.dev).
-2. It brings the advantages of Vue
+2. you can enjoy two-way binding,
-3. Still, you don't ever need to touch JavaScript code, everything is brought back to Python.
+3. still, your code stays Python-only.

 ## Hello World example